Skip to main content

 📅 Calendar Appointments

-1. Choose Configure on the Calendar Appointments card.
+1. From the Calendar Appointments card, click Configure.

 📋 Post-Call Information